martinfarrow/pythonFabricDemo/README.md

 # pythonFabricDemo

 Demonstration of some fabric commands in a handy object

 Intended for use by a few colleagues as a starter example.
 The idea is that you READ THE CODE before running stuff to make sure it is doing what you expect.

+The demo will setup a tunnel through the jumphost to another host and do what a ```ssh -R``` would do.

+The git clone command uses ```GIT_SSH_COMMAND``` to redirect git to a different sshconfig file.
+This will require a later version of git (2.x I think).
+I only had old versions of git so I couldn't confirm it was working in the exact configuration of this test.

 ```